Over recent years, there has been growing concern that Viagra and similar drugs increase the risk of melanoma.

 Because of these findings, the Food and Drug Administration (FDA) added Viagra and similar medications to their watch list of drugs with potential health risks.

-This action came after a study in the Journal of the American Medical Association (JAMA) was published in 2014.
+This action came after a study in the Journal of the American Medical Association (JAMA) was

 The study involved data from more than 25,000 participants and linked an increased melanoma risk with Viagra usage.